THE ELIZABETH SWAN

 The world record at the moment is held by Planetsolar, a ship that weighs 95 tons and generates 93.5kW from 825 solar panels.
 That works out to .984kW per ton.
 For this reason the Bluefish platform promises to advance the state of the art significantly in theory.
 That coupled to the stable low drag hull, could yield sprint speeds in excess of 18 knots with suitable motors, and that is why this is an exciting time for us.
 When built the Bluefish hull will be the largest solar powered boat in the world at 43 meters (140ft).
 Planetsolar is 113 ft long and the current record holder.

 The Elizabeth Swan is an advanced boat inherited and completed by John Storm in time to enter the worlds first solar circumnavigation race starting and ending in Hawaii.
 This is a fictional adventure story intended to increase ocean awareness.
-The Swan is said to be the world's fastest solar powered vessel with twin solar arrays that track the sun and quad wind turbines as the power source; all harvesting free energy from nature.
+The Swan is said to be the world's fastest solar powered vessel with twin solar arrays that track the sun and quad wind turbines (draft specification subject to change) as the power source; all harvesting free energy from nature.

 Other features that increase performance of this innovative vessel are the onboard robotics and active hull.
 The Swan is a 6 berth ocean cruiser that can make fast, zero carbon, passages across the Atlantic, Indian and Pacific oceans, adding spice to the adventures of our conservationist hero.

-Where John Storm is a fictional character, the Elizabeth Swan is a real concept boat in the making.
+Where John Storm is a fictional character, the Elizabeth Swan is a real concept boat in the making, looking to run the 'Sunshine Route' gauntlet and push the boundaries forward to herald a new age of clean yachting and cargo transport.

 THE PELICAN - Having part filled the ship with treasure, Francis Drake renamed his ship the Golden Hind.
 He set sail with the Elizabeth, Swan, Christopher and Marigold.
 The circumnavigation took almost three years.
 Jules Verne proposed a world expedition in under 80 days for the fictional character Phileas Fogg.